 Auckland Council and Auckland Transport are making the Wai Horotiu Queen Street Valley a more pedestrian-friendly area, which means the way we drive here has changed slightly.
 But don't worry, you can still get to your favourite spots in the area!

-Vehicles that can use an EVA:
+Vehicles that can use an AVO:

 Buses; bikes; mopeds; motorbikes; emergency vehicles; and vehicles registered with Waka Kotahi as: goods vehicles; vans; trucks; utility vehicles.